Lebanon:Operations of the Islamic Resistance on Tuesday, Aug...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighter targeted at 5:00 p.m. a gathering of “Israeli” troops in the Karantina Hill with artillery shells.
+- The Islamic Resistance fighters targeted at 10:00 p.m. a deployment of “Israeli” troops in the Jal Al-Deir Site with a rocket barrage, scoring direct hits.

-- And in retaliation for the “Israeli” aggression and assassination on the village of Mayfadoun, the Islamic Resistance fighters shelled the air and missile defense headquarters in the “Kela” Barracks with dozens of Katyusha rockets.
+- And in retaliation for the “Israeli” aggression and assassination in the village of Baraachit, the Islamic Resistance fighters shelled the “Mount Neria” Site [a battalion headquarters currently occupied by forces from the “Golani” Brigade] with a barrage of Katyusha rockets.

 {And victory comes only from Allah – the Almighty, All-Wise.}